 Here is one example of what Buffett is talking about.
 More than 20 years ago, investing in derivatives resulted in a $1.7 billion loss and bankruptcy of California’s Orange County.
 Some 3,000 public employees lost their jobs and services were reduced.
 Merrill Lynch & Co., the broker involved, made millions in fees, not surprisingly.

 There are other examples.
 Long-Term Capital Management, with some of Wall Street’s major figures as well as two Nobel Prize-winning economists, needed a bailout of billions by more than 10 financial institutions in order to prevent market panic and collapse of the entire financial system.
 Much of their portfolio was made up of derivatives but the company was too big to fail.

 The Monday Morning Millionaire Program way of investing in derivatives is safe.
 For interested members, the program recommends the following:

 • Only sell (write) and never buy puts and calls.

-Do so using our recommended exchange-traded funds and not individual stocks.
+• Do so using our recommended exchange-traded funds and not individual stocks.
 Of these, the SPDR S&P 500 ETF (symbol SPY) is best because of the huge volume which guarantees order execution.
 SPY also has weekly expiry dates.
 Shorter times to expiry dates produce better returns.
-Other possibilities are the Vanguard Total Stock Market ETF (symbol VTI), the Vanguard S&P 500 ETF (symbol VOO) and the Invesco S&P 500 Equal Weight ETF (symbol RSP).
-These have lower trading volumes and monthly expiry dates.

 Investors always make and never lose money writing puts and calls.
 However, when writing calls, they do give up the opportunity of making even more money if the underlying ETF rises above the selected strike price.
 When writing puts, they do give up the opportunity of buying the underlying ETF even more cheaply if it drops below the selected strike price.